 The College provides all students access to a broad, balanced and flexible curriculum within the scope of our focus on agriculture and related trades.
-This includes the opportunity for students to complete high level certificates in agriculture and the trades, to study ATAR courses and/or General Study courses.
 The aim is for all our students to achieve a WA Secondary WACE Certificate and a range of industry qualifications.